hero image

 Dee will be talking about the work of High Streets UK, of which she is a founding member alongside others including leading Business Improvement Districts from Aberdeen, Birmingham, Bristol, Cardiff, Edinburgh, Liverpool, Leeds, London and Newcastle.

-Paul Phillips, Director, Non-Domestic Revaluation – Valuation Office Agency
+Paul Phillips, Head of Revaluation, Valuation Office Agency

-Paul Phillips, Director, Non-Domestic Revaluation – Valuation Office Agency
+Paul Phillips, Head of Revaluation, Valuation Office Agency

-Paul is the Director of the Non-Domestic Revaluation at the Valuation Office Agency (VOA), where he leads the delivery of the agency’s largest operational programme.
+Paul leads the delivery of the agency’s largest operational programme.
 A Chartered Surveyor with 35 years of public service, Paul joined the VOA in 1990 following a brief period in private practice.

 Paul will talk about the upcoming revaluation and the VOA’s approach.